dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 At 340, you heal for 9533, with an RPPM of 1.5.

+This trait is exclusive to the Engineering goggles {{< item 160489 "AZ3-R1-T3 Gearspun Goggles" >}}.
 The value of this trait depends entirely on what types of bleeds it can remove.
 If, for example, there are tank mechanic style bleeds in raids and dungeons (like Ursoc's {{< spell 197942 "Rend Flesh" >}}, for example), and those are removable by this trait, then it will be extraordinarily powerful.

 If not, then the trait becomes a basic heal (at roughly 240 healing per second) with a moderate slow, which is not nearly as valuable.